Accelerate Quantum Information Science

 Tensor contractions dramatically reduce the memory requirement for running a circuit on a tensor network simulator.
 The research community is investing heavily in improving methods for quickly finding near optimal tensor contractions before running the simulation.

-Using cuQuantum, NVIDIA researchers were able to simulate a variational quantum algorithm for solving the MaxCut optimization problem with 3,375 qubits on an NVIDIA DGX SuperPOD™, a 16X improvement over the previous largest simulation and multiple orders of magnitude larger than the largest problem run on quantum hardware. cuTensorNet will be included in the second public beta, coming in December.
+Using cuQuantum, NVIDIA researchers were able to simulate a variational quantum algorithm for solving the MaxCut optimization problem using 1,688 qubits to encode 3,375 vertices on an NVIDIA DGX SuperPOD™, a 16X improvement over the previous largest simulation and multiple orders of magnitude larger than the largest problem run on quantum hardware.

 MaxCut Optimization Problem—Vertex Count